Mequam/zk_notes/sap/tcode.md

 KS01 : create a cost center
 KSH2 : edit a standard cost heirarchy
 KSH1 : create a new cost center group

+## Removing Locks

+sm12 : look at the contents of different tables in the app
+       you can search your user name then delete the entry to resolve lock bugs here

+## database

+se16n : look at views or table informations se11 : see the contents of a table in the sap gui

+## Project Systems

+CJ20N : opens up the project builder in sap gui